Deep Bayesian Active Learning, A Brief Survey on Recent Advances

 \section{Introduction}

-Active learning is a framework in the area of machine learning in which the model starts training by small amount of labeled data and then, in a sequential process asks for more data samples from a pool of unlabeled data to be labeled.
-In fact, the key idea behind this framework is to achieve desired accuracy while lowering the cost of labeling by efficiently asking for more labeled data.
-Therefore, compared to many other frameworks, active learning tries to achieve the same or higher accuracy by using smaller amount of labeled data \cite{b1,b2}.
-In contrast, semi-supervised learning addresses relatively similar problem domain, however, there is differences between their learning paradigm.
+In real life application, while data collection may not be as costly and laborious as it was a few decades ago, there are still a lot of considerations that make the data annotation process costly and inefficient for actual deployment of many machine learning algorithms.
+Therefore, experiment design and particularly, incorporating active learning setting into many of machine problem domains are increasingly gaining attention.
+Active learning is a framework in the area of machine learning in which the model starts training by small amount of labeled data and then, in a sequential process asks for more data samples from a pool of unlabeled data to label and incorporate in the training process.
+In fact, the key idea behind this framework is to achieve desired accuracy while lowering the cost of labeling by efficiently asking for more labeling most informative data samples.
+Therefore, compared to many other relevant frameworks, active learning tries to incorporate the uncertainty representation to achieve the same or higher accuracy by using smaller amount of labeled data.
+Other than the uncertainty coming from noisy data samples, there are two major types of uncertainty, the uncertainty associated with the best model parameters, and the uncertainty associated with best network structure \cite{b1,b2}.
+In fact we might find multiple models and/or different structures which provide well representation for the data, however, we may face uncertainty on selecting the one with highest performance on further predictions or generalization.
+In contrast, similar frameworks such as semi-supervised learning addresses relatively similar problem domains, however, there are differences between their learning paradigm.